 A high speed train races through Europe at a relentless pace.
 Images whizz past the window: exploitation and self-exploitation in an era of capitalism.
 Thomas Köck collects and collages scenes of crises, misjudgements, experiences of failure and paranoia, which define everyday life.
 The way in which a virus can corrode everything and make us question it all: two children wearing face masks and protective clothing stand outside the door of their father’s hospital room.
+He set himself on fire in the basement.
+They don't dare go in.
+In China, a man and a woman are on their way to the border to enter Italy as illegal immigrants, where they find the same working conditions they had at home: ‘Made in Italy’.
+A war reporter is stuck in a luxury hotel in the desert.
 The Amazon rubber boom of the 19th century impacts the fate of a dancer today.
 She practices the capitalist logic of self-optimisation in a crazy way.
-In China, a man and a woman are on their way to the border to enter Italy as illegal immigrants, where they find the same working conditions they had at home: ‘Made in Italy’.
 A war reporter is stranded in a luxury hotel in the desert.
-A woman leaves her flat and travels out of the city to the margins of society, where she was brought up.
+A man leaves his flat and travels out of the city to the margins of society, where he was brought up.
 A conductor says: "We took a wrong turn, decades or centuries ago, I don't know how long we've been driving around in circles here."

 Premiere 5th September 2020, Thalia Theater

 Livestream for Lessingtage 2021 Digital stories from europe

 In German with Englisch subtitles